amyjaderichards/TOP_Ruby/README.md

 The MasterMind game is a 1-player game, that is played in the command line.
 You can choose to be a coder-breaker with a computer randomly generated code, or you can choose to be a code-maker to create a code for the computer to break.
 For this program, I assigned numbers 1-6 to each of the coloured pegs, so the user only needs to input those numbers to enter the code.

 ** Not finished yet **

+## Event Manager
+Imagine that a friend of yours runs a non-profit org around political activism.
+A number of people have registered for an upcoming event.
+She has asked for your help in engaging these future attendees.